 The Prince Edward Island Bicycle Tour is an enjoyable and inexpensive cycling vacation.
 This supported group camping trip is a friendly event, with a great deal of socializing.
 Along the way, we will learn about Prince Edward Island’s important role in Canada’s history, discover its incredible variety, and experience what makes the island distinct.
 This is a tour which will be both spectacular and memorable.

 The PEI tour alternates each year between the eastern and western sides of the island.
 This year our adventure in Canada’s smallest province will take in PEI’s central and western sections.
 We will follow scenic back roads, enabling us to experience the rural flavour of the island.
 No matter where we are, we will never be far from its shores, which we will visit often.
 The shallow depths allow us to swim in the warmest waters north of Carolina.
-We will also include options to explore parts of the province’s developing trail system, which follow the path of old train lines.
-The Prince Edward Island Bicycle Tour with gently rolling terrain and varied scenery is a great tour for families and casual cyclists.
-(Note – this tour has less rolling terrain than the eastern version of the PEI Tour).
-There are natural attractions for everyone as well as shortcuts available most days.
+We will also include options to explore parts of the province’s trail system, which follow the path of old train lines.
+The Prince Edward Island West Bicycle Tour has gently rolling terrain and varied scenery, with natural attractions and quiet seacoasts.

-Thursday, August 2 – Cedar Dunes – Cap Egmont
+Thursday, August 2 – Cedar Dunes to Cap Egmont

-Our campsite today is north of the town of Alberton along the ocean and is quite attractive, directly touching the beach.
+Today is the longest day of the tour.
+It has however also the lowest amount of elevation gain of the event, so this should also be doable for any newer or more casual riders.
+Our campsite today is at Jacques Cartier Park of the town of Alberton along the ocean and is quite attractive, directly touching the beach.
 You will want to spend some time here enjoying the ocean.

 Tuesday, July 31, 2018 – North Cape Day Ride 65 km (40 mi.)

 Today we go to the far western tip of the Island.
-In fact, to where the province is no more than a few feet wide.
 At West Point Lighthouse, we can see where the Northumberland Strait meets the mighty Gulf of St. Lawrence.
+We return back for a second night and beautiful view at Jacques Cartier Park.

 Wednesday, August 1, 2018 – Kildare – Cedar Dunes 68 km (42 mi.)